smorad/um_cisc_7404/12_offline.typ

     outline(title: none, indent: 1em, depth: 1)
 )

+= Admin

+==

+Final quiz on 24 April (2 weeks)

+Still deciding format, subject to change
+- 1 question fundamental RL (V/Q/PG)
+- 1 question actor-critic
+- 1 or 2 questions imitation/offline RL/POMDPs

+TAs must upload all homework 1 scores by tonight 23:59
+- If they do not, I will be angry at them

+Homework 2 grading deadline next Wednesday

 = Offline RL
 // Refresher of on-policy and off-policy RL
     // Both require exploration and collecting data from env